Protect Your Home's Exterior From Sun Damage With UV-Resistant Paints

 UV-Resistant Paints FAQ

-Have some questions about UV-resistant paints?
-Here are some common ones homeowners have before painting their home's exterior.
+Have questions about UV-resistant paints?
+Here are answers to common homeowner FAQs.

 What exactly are UV-resistant paints?

-UV-resistant paints are exterior paints specially formulated to resist damage from ultraviolet (UV) radiation from the sun.
-They contain additives that help prevent fading, chalking, and premature aging.
+UV-resistant paints are exterior coatings formulated with pigments, binders, and stabilizers that resist damage from ultraviolet radiation.
+They help prevent fading, chalking, and premature aging.

 Do I really need UV-resistant paint?